Tinkerforge/doc/en/source/Software/IPConnection_PHP.rst

  .. code-block:: php

-  void callback(int $connectReason, mixed $userData)
+  void callback(int $connectReason [, mixed $userData])

- This callback is called whenever the IP connection is connected, possible reasons are:
+ This callback is called whenever the IP Connection is connected, possible reasons are:

  * CONNECT_REASON_REQUEST (0): Connection established after request from user.